 Participating teachers will:

-● Lecture Options: Choose three or more events from this list.
-Feinberg events take place from September 2016-April 2017 in Amherst, Northampton, Holyoke, and Springfield, MA.
+- Lecture Options: Choose three or more Feinberg events.
+These events take place from September 2016-April 2017 in Amherst, Northampton, Holyoke, and Springfield, MA.

 This series is designed for educators across content areas, including social studies, humanities, and beyond.
 Open to all educators and aspiring educators in Massachusetts.

 Costs, PDPs and Graduate Credit:

 All Feinberg lectures are free and open to all with no registration required.
 An application is required for the teacher sessions, which are limited to 15 participants.
 12 PDPs OR 1 graduate credit in history from the UMass Amherst History Department are available to teachers who complete all components.
 Participation and PDPs are FREE.
 There is a $145 fee to receive graduate credit.

 - Apply here